brunofbpaula/DataScience-UM-Coursera/README.md

 <h2>THIRD WEEK</h2>
 DataFrame overall manipulation, how to merge them, generate summary tables, group data into logical pieces, and manipulate dates.
 Also, it refreshes the concept of scales of data and discusses issues with creating metrics for analysis.

+<h2>FOURTH WEEK</h2>
+Introduction to a variety of statistical techniques such a distributions, sampling and t-tests.